 Why ASA?

 As a classically trained vocalist, the arts and education have always been extremely important to me.
-Through ASA’s incredible faculty and staff, students are able to cultivate their outstanding accomplishments within the arts, while also achieving academic excellence.
+Through ASA’s incredible faculty and staff, students can cultivate their outstanding accomplishments within the arts, while also achieving academic excellence.

 Min holds a Bachelor of Arts in Communications and English Literature from Hope College in Holland, MI.
 She is originally from Michigan but has lived in Arizona since 2012.
-Before joining ASA, Min served as the Marketing & Outreach Manager for the Epilepsy Foundation Arizona, providing programs, support, and services for individuals and families affected by epilepsy, statewide.
-During Middle School and High School Min attended the Interlochen Center for the Arts Vocal and Musical Theatre Summer Programs.
-Min can be found volunteering, traveling, and spending time with her two cats, Nahla and Aria.
+Min has extensive experience working in both print and digital advertising agencies and before joining ASA in 2020, Min served as the Marketing & Outreach Manager for the Epilepsy Foundation Arizona, providing programs, support, and services for individuals and families affected by epilepsy, statewide.
+During Middle and High School Min attended Interlochen Center for the Arts majoring in both Vocal and Musical Theatre Summer Programs.
+Min can be found volunteering, traveling, shopping for plants, posting on social media, and spending time with her two cats, Nahla and Aria.

 Total Years at ASA: 2